tdwg/bdq/tg2/_review/README.md

 - **BDQ Tests and Assertions:**
   Practical Tests and associated guidance for assessing biodiversity data quality.
-- **Fitness for Use Framework:**
+- **Fitness For Use Framework:**
-  The theoretical foundation that defines key concepts of data quality "Fitness for Use".
+  The theoretical foundation that defines key concepts of data quality "Fitness For Use".

 ## 🚀 Choose Your Review Path